The Local Group

 These galaxies move through space as a single unit, bound together by their mutual gravitational pull.

 The number of galaxies in the Local Group is uncertain because astronomers keep finding new residents of this galactic neighborhood.
-They found a new one in 1997, about three million light-years from Earth.
-This new galaxy is a pipsqueak: It contains only about one million stars, compared to hundreds of billions in the Milky Way.
+Most of the newer members are small and faint, and some are hidden behind the glowing veil of the Milky Way.

-The largest and heaviest members of the Local Group are the Milky Way and the Andromeda galaxy, M31.
-It lies about 2.5 million light-years away.
+The largest and heaviest members of the Local Group are the Milky Way and the Andromeda galaxy, M31, which is about 2.5 million light-years away.
 In other words, when we see M31, we're actually seeing it as it appeared more than two million years ago.

 Andromeda is a wonderful laboratory for astronomers who study everything from gas clouds to black holes.
 It looms so large in our sky that big telescopes reveal many of its individual stars.
 Yet it's far enough that we can see the entire galaxy, allowing astronomers to study its overall structure and composition.